Singapore ONE Pass: The Gateway for Global Founders & Professionals

 • Confirm whether your past employer qualifies as “established” (for overseas candidates).

-• If moving from an existing Singapore pass (e.g., EP), ensure you’ve held it for at least 1 year and meet criteria.
+• If moving from an existing Singapore pass (e.g., EP), ensure you’ve held it for at least 1 year and meet the criteria.

 Step 2: Document Preparation